<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h3 class="wp-block-heading">Contact Information</h3>

-<p><strong>And our Online Shop is at:</strong> <a href="https://microscopemarketplace.com/" target="_blank" rel="noreferrer noopener">microscopemarketplace.com</a></p>
+<p class="wp-block-paragraph"><strong>Microscope Marketplace:</strong> <a href="https://microscopemarketplace.com/" target="_blank" rel="noreferrer noopener">microscopemarketplace.com</a></p>

 <hr class="wp-block-separator has-alpha-channel-opacity"/>